Top 5 Holiday Sleep Tips for Toddlers

 If you take away nothing else, remember that.

-Or, you have family staying with you and your child wakes up in the middle of the night.
-Even though you never do this, you decide to bring him back to your bed to sleep with you because you don’t want to wake anyone else in the house up.
+• Or, you have family staying with you and your child wakes up in the middle of the night.
+Even though you never do this, you decide to bring him back to your bed to sleep with you because you don’t want to wake anyone else up.

 Even one night of a different sleep situation or a different response from you can reset your child’s expectations and quickly become their new normal.